npedraza09/npedraza09.github.io/index.md

 ##### Click the following link to check out the full project:
 <a href="https://npedraza09.github.io/Web-server-app-for-flight-data"> Web Server App for Flight Data</a>

+<a class="anchor" id="project4"></a>
+>## Project 4: Books Web Application
+  My Books Web Application project is a simple website for a collection of books where users(depending on their authorization status) can look, search, add, delete, and eventually buy books.
+In the web app, users have an account that has to be authenticated to enter the app.
+The web app was created through Visual Studio Code as IDE using Python, HTML, and JSON.
+The framework for the web app was done with the help of Flask.
+Finally, the authentication and authorization protocols were done using JSON Web Tokens.
+### Tools:
+* Python
+* JSON
+* HTML
+* Libraries: Flask, flask_jwt_extended, functools, and os
+* Visual Studio Code

+##### Click the following link to check out the full project:
+<a href="https://npedraza09.github.io/Web-server-app-for-flight-data">Books Web Application</a>

 <a class="anchor" id="contact"></a>
 >## Contact Information